Pre-Retirees ‘Terrified’ Of Health Care Costs

 "It's much easier to have these difficult conversations when, instead of guessing, advisors can use a tool to provide a fact- based cost estimate based on their clients' health risk and lifestyle," McGarry said.
 "The assessment enables an advisor to take clients who are terrified about health care costs in retirement and turn them into someone who is confident."

-The 2013 Health Care and Long-term Care Costs Study was conducted online within the U.S. by Harris Interactive on behalf of Nationwide Financial.
+The 2013 Health Care and Long-term Care Costs Study was conducted online within the U.S. by

 ((Comments on this story may be sent to [email protected]))